 Made from FDA-grade materials

-Soft bristles for gentle and effective cleaning
+Soft bristles for gentle but effective cleaning

 Curved profile designed for hard-to-reach areas

 If you’re looking for something highly effective, we recommend checking out finger toothbrush models, such as this dental kit from H&H. Made from FDA-grade materials with soft but effective bristles and curved profile, this brush is designed to reach the places which other dog toothbrushes struggle to get to, so we recommend them to dogs prone do cavities and gum disease.